iLollek/NRPFarMod/README.md

 This means that now NPRFarMod is going to monitor the music in the game.
 As soon as it detects that a song has changed - either automatically, because it ended, or because the player used the phone to skip a song - there is a small chance (currently it's 20%) that NRPFarMod will, instead of playing the next normal song (from the game's OST), play one of your custom songs.

+# Support
+If you want to Support the Development of the NRPFarMod, you can do so in many ways!

+For example, by reporting Bugs or suggesting new Features, you can help this Mod become better.

+By talking about the Mod on Reddit or any other Platform, to give it Publicity, so more people can use it and thus, maybe Support it.

+Or, if you're able to Code, you can commit to this Repository and fix Issues with us!

+Lastly, you can also Donate Money to the Repository Owner by pressing the "Sponsor" Button at the top.

+Thank you!

 # Credits
 [Farliam](https://github.com/Farliam93/) - Created the first Version of this Mod (1.0.0)